eqasim-org/eqasim-switzerland/README.md

 Two bash scripts which set up everything that is needed to run the pipeline on our servers, as well as a requirements.txt file, can be found in `environment`:

 - `setup.sh [path]` downloads Miniconda3, creates a Python virtual environment, installs OpenJDK and Maven.
 A path needs to be passed, which defines the directory in which the environment will be setup.
+Make sure you call this script with `bash`!
 - `activate.sh [path]` activates the environment when the script is *source*'d.
 The path to the environment needs to be supplied.

 Example:
-- `sh environment/setup.sh myenv`
+- `bash environment/setup.sh myenv`
 - `source environment/activate.sh myenv`

 To clean, simply delete the environment directory (here `myenv`).